DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 What happens when you see the strings?
 The next chapter is about the first clean cut.

-## Chapter 7: Clue 6: The Sovereignty of the Misfit
+## Chapter 7: The Sovereignty of the Misfit

 Belonging used to be a GPS coordinate.
 Your village.
 Your blood.
 Leave, and you died.
 The Social Game still runs that old fear in the background and calls it virtue: stay in your assigned box, or else.